JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 JR: size 1024 and blank ok?

 NS: yes

 ![image](/assets/755da268010151523783828eb6c8c5ec.png)

 NS: and there is a colour setting too:  has to be non-colour

-NS:  Colour Space - non colour  ts is  how  i added a  texture  i called it  bump  and i canged the  colour Space to non colour
+Colour Space - non colour  ts is  how  i added a  texture  i called it  bump  and i canged the  colour Space to non colour

-NS: It is  hight measurement not a  colour
+It is  hight measurement not a  colour

-NS:  we add to the  thing  So with  this  setup  we can start  to change the  Normal map  by  painting on the  texture we added
+we add to the  thing  So with  this  setup  we can start  to change the  Normal map  by  painting on the  texture we added

-NS:  Sorry for the  complexity  But we arr all there  Have a bump  node with an associated image and changing  gray  tones in that  chould change the  normal map  add or  subtract from it
+Sorry for the  complexity.
+But we arr all there.
+We have a bump  node with an associated image and changing  gray  tones in that  chould change the  normal map  add or  subtract from it

 DS: so this is useful for rivets?

-NS: Yes it is  usefull for  anything  I  will come to all the  options
+NS: Yes it is  usefull for  anything.
+I  will come to all the  options

 DS: embossing in metal

-NS: but  here the  important  thign is  the  way to add  the  bumpmap
+NS: but  here the  important  thing is  the  way to add  the  bumpmap

 JR: but no image yet

 DS: same here

 NS: You should  have a  black image in the  Image display called  "bump" maybe  if you go to the  side  panel  with is the  image display

 DS: yes